X-Immersion/Geppetto_Unreal_documentation/docs/Demo.md

 ![](./images/Emotions_image_1.png)

-The same way as phonemes, emotions use a [Geppetto Emotion Data Table](./API.md#43-geppetto-emotion-data-table) to determine the Morph Target values for each emotion.
+In the same way as phonemes, emotions use a [Geppetto Emotion Data Table](./API.md#43-geppetto-emotion-data-table) to determine the Morph Target values for each emotion.
 Please read section [4.3 - Geppetto Emotion Data Table](./API.md#43-geppetto-emotion-data-table) of the documentation for more information.

-### 2.3.5.
-Micro Expressions
+### 2.3.5 Micro Expressions

 The **micro expressions scrollbox in the scene** is related to micro expressions.